-Variances between years for the governmental fund financial statements are not the same as variances between years for the District-Wide Financial Statements.
+Variances between years for the Governmental Fund Financial Statements are not the same as variances between years for the District-Wide Financial Statements.
 The District's governmental funds are presented on the current financial resources measurement focus and the modified accrual basis of accounting.
 Based on this presentation, governmental funds do not include long-term debt liabilities for the funds' projects and capital assets purchased by the funds.
 Governmental funds will include the proceeds received from the issuance of debt, the current payments for capital assets, and the current payments for debt.

-As of June 30, 2019, the District's combined governmental funds reported a total fund balance of \$7,182,385 which is a decrease of \$18,786 from the prior year.
-This decrease is due to a deficit in the capital projects fund offset by surpluses in the general fund, special aid fund and the school lunch fund.
-The general fund has a fund balance of \$7,299,368 which is an increase of \$2,114 from the prior year.
+At June 30, 2020, the District's combined governmental funds reported a combined fund balance of \$32,654,632, which is a decrease of \$232,718 from the prior year.
+This decrease is due to a decrease in the capital projects fund offset by increases in the general fund and school lunch fund.